 So what is the right attire for hot yoga?
 Here are the insider recs from instructors with serious sweat cred.

 If you only take one thing away from this article, let it be that you need moisture-wicking clothing for hot yoga.
-Bonus points if it’s also antimicrobial.
-“If you’re dripping in sweat, you want your workout clothes to absorb the moisture which will reduce the chance of sweat stains, dry quickly and decrease odor,” Ava Johanna, an international yoga and meditation instructor and breathwork facilitator, says.
-She’s a fan of Alo Yoga’s High-Waist Seamless Radiance Legging ($86).
+Bonus points if it's also antimicrobial.
+"If you're dripping in sweat, you want your workout clothes to absorb the moisture which will reduce the chance of sweat stains, dry quickly and decrease odor," Ava Johanna, an international yoga and meditation instructor and breathwork facilitator, says.
+She's a fan of Alo Yoga's High-Waist Airbrush Legging ($78).

 Another tip: Avoid cotton at all costs.
 "It will absorb your sweat and become heavy and will make you hotter," Sami Houston, an instructor at Los Angeles' Hot 8 Yoga, says.
 "I recommend full length or 7/8 length fitted leggings.
 No traditional yoga pants."
 She personally wears Alo's Airlift legging line.
 "They're designed for hot yoga practice and are made of a special blend of super light, sweat-wicking material to keep you cool.
 They come in high-waist styles which are extra flattering (bonus points)," she says.